The best backup software helps you reliably backup your saved files and folders, as well as provide advanced options to better manage your saved data.

 While there are also free backup solutions (opens in new tab) available, here we'll focus on the paid-for software, though a number have free tiers or free trails available.

-Acronis True Image is a full featured backup solution that promises to “never lose another file.”
+Acronis Cyber Protect Home Office, formerly known as Acronis True Image, is a full featured backup solution that promises to “never lose another file.”

 This backup software simultaneously sends data to both a local drive, and a cloud solution.
 It can also do cloning and mirror imaging duties for your rig’s system drive, in just two easy clicks.

-Acronis True Image has an anti-ransomware feature that detects, and can even reverse the unauthorized encryption of a hard drive to keep data safe from this increasingly prevalent type of attack.
+Acronis Cyber Protect Home Office has an anti-ransomware feature that detects, and can even reverse the unauthorized encryption of a hard drive to keep data safe from this increasingly prevalent type of attack.
 It also offers support for mobile device backup.
 The downside is that all this backing up does use some system resources, and can even lengthen boot times.

-A one-year subscription begins from $49.99, and offers ransomware protection built in.
-For cloud-backups, you'll need to upgrade to the Advanced plan for $89.99 a year.
-A Premium plan offers 5TB of storage and electronic signatures for $124.99 a year.
+A one-year subscription offers ransomware protection built in.
+For cloud-backups, you'll need to upgrade to the Advanced plan.
+A Premium plan offers 5TB of storage and electronic signatures.